Social Impact

 The foundation for this, we feel, is recognising that social impact can take many forms, from fundraising and volunteering, through to questioning the root cause of injustices and actively seeking solutions.
 The broad range of activities and partnerships we undertake as a school is instrumental in expanding and deepening our understanding of this.

-Our programme falls into the following four main areas below.
+Our programme falls into the following four main areas below and you can read more in our new Social Impact Report.

 Charity Partnerships and Fundraising